 To qualify for the title of accountant, generally, an individual must have a bachelor’s degree in accounting.
 For those that don’t have a specific degree in accounting, finance degrees are often considered an adequate substitute.
 Accountants, unlike bookkeepers, are also eligible to acquire additional professional certifications.
 For example, accountants with sufficient experience and education can obtain the title of Certified Public Accountant (CPA), one of the most common types of accounting designations.
 To become a CPA, an accountant must pass the Uniform Certified Public Accountant exam and possess experience as a professional accountant.

-The Bottom Line - Understanding the Difference Between Bookkeeping And Accounting
+Bringing it all Together: Understanding the Difference Between Bookkeeping and Accounting

 Organized financial records and properly balanced finances produced by the bookkeeper, coupled with smart financial strategy and accurate financial reports and tax filings by the accountant, contribute directly to the long-term success of every business.